yoeo/guesslang/docs/typehints.rst

 Like the Schrödinger's cat, the ``even`` function return type is both ``str`` or ``NoneType``.
 This composed type is written ``Optional[str]``.

-On the other hand, during the runtime the class of the returned variable is not ``Optional[str]`` but either ``str`` or ``NoneType``.
+On the other hand, during the run-time the class of the returned variable is not ``Optional[str]`` but either ``str`` or ``NoneType``.

 Values types